How to Attract Repeat Customers at Your Car Wash | 8 Proven Strategies

 How to approach partnerships:

 Start simple.
 Visit a complementary local business, introduce yourself, and propose something easy: mutual display of promotional materials, a shared discount offer, or cross-promotion on social media.
 Most small business owners are receptive because the costs are minimal and benefits are mutual.
+These kinds of arrangements work even better when formalised through a community loyalty program that lets multiple local businesses reward shared customers through a single platform.

 Integrating partnerships with your loyalty program: